 Core Values are often clearest when scandal arrives at our door.
-But by then it is often to late to stop the damage.
+But by then, it is often too late to stop the damage.

-One of the most recognizable parents caught up in the scandal is, Lori Loughlin.
+One of the most recognizable parents caught up in the scandal is Lori Loughlin.
 She was an actress in When Calls the Heart, a show on the Hallmark Channel.
-Her public and personal values appeared to be in conflict, and she was fired from the show and the network.
+Her public and personal values appeared to conflict, and she was fired from the show and the network.

-This conflict in our public persona and our core values are played out on a daily basis.
-We see our leaders, our coworkers, and sometimes ourselves, acting in a manner in direct conflict with our stated values.
+This conflict in our public persona and our core values are played out daily.
+We see our leaders, coworkers, and sometimes ourselves acting in direct conflict with our stated values.

-What we know of core values is that corporations and individuals seem to write them beautifully and then abandon them in the name of profit or expediency.
-So, we instinctively run when the subject of core values come up.
+We know of core values because corporations and individuals seem to write them beautifully and then abandon them in the name of profit or expediency.
+So, we instinctively run when the subject of core values comes up.

-As men, a discussion of our core values is an absolute necessity if we want to avoid failure in business, and relationships.
+As men, a discussion of our core values is an absolute necessity if we want to avoid failure in business and relationships.
 I believe that this short article can help us answer three important questions.
-What are core values, what is their benefit to us, and how do we identify our core values?
+What are core values, their benefit to us, and how do we identify our core values?

 What are Core Values?